AD-SDL/pf400_module_ros/README.md

 * Locate current location
 * Stop movement
 * Move to one location

+## rpl_pf400

+This is a sub class of the PF400 class, which includes more specific functions that will be only in Rapid Prototyping Lab.

+- This class is designed to send commands to the PF400 robot that is located in Rapid Prototyping.
+- The functions are only valid in for this specific lab setup
+### Current features

-* Perform pick up and drop off plate operations from the OT2s
+* Perform pick up and drop off plate operations from the OT2s, plate racks and table locations
 * Send complex programs such as transfer plate between two robots or execute full plate transfer between each robot.
+* Teach/edit locations which are already exist in the robot data file.

 # Development